-You can purchase a wide variety of software products from Compag and many other companies to run on the Tru64 UNIX operating system.
+You can purchase a wide variety of software products from Compaq and many other companies to run on the Tru64 UNIX operating system.

 Most of the separately licensed products described in the following sections are included with the Tru64 UNIX media kit.
-See the Software Product Description for additional information on any or all of these optional software packages.
+See the Tru64 UNIX Operating System Quickspec (formerly called Software Product Description) or the Tru64 UNIX Web site for additional information on these optional software packages.